zhorahmatt/rahmathidayat.my.id/content/about.md

 ![photo](/img/profil.jpeg)

 ### Background
-I am Casual Engineer, daily life managing engineering people [@kioser](https://kioser.com), teacher and speaker sometimes.
+I am a Casual Engineer, daily life managing engineering people [@kioser](https://kioser.com), part-time teacher and also a speaker for random stuff mostly in tech.
 I have been doing programming for about 5 years and still counting.

 I am using PHP, Golang for programming and now more interested in system architecture and system reliability.

-Currently, i am writing this blog to share my thought.
+Currently, interested in writing this blog to share my thought. and also as my therapy.

 ### Litte More